Salinger Privacy

 If you are wrestling with how your organisation can best make decisions about secondary data use, which are legal, ethical, and respectful of your customers, watch the video of our free Masterclass in Data, Privacy and Ethics.
 You will hear about research into community attitudes and customer trust; and we offer a pragmatic way to navigate legal and ethical obligations, and gain the social licence needed to use data effectively.

-HAPPY #PAW2024!
+HAPPY #PAW2025!

 Whether you need the basics for a start-up, advice about a particular risk area, plain language walk-through guides to the law, or resources to help you stand up a comprehensive privacy management program, we have guidance and tools to suit.
-With easy-to-use templates + Salinger Privacy know-how via checklists, briefing papers, decision trees and more, we can help you navigate privacy law and practice.
+With easy-to-use templates + Helios Salinger know-how via checklists, briefing papers, decision trees and more, we can help you navigate privacy law and practice.